 Merseyside L20 7HS

-Note: Contact the Health and Safety Executive (HSENI) for workplace legislation in Northern Ireland.
+Note: You should contact the Health and Safety Executive (HSENI) for workplace HSE legislation in Northern Ireland.

-HSE SHIPS: A ship at sea runs in a self-contained environment.
-That means the ship owners and operators are responsible for health and safety on ships.
+A ship at sea runs in a self-contained environment.
+As a result, the ship owners and operators will be responsible for health and safety on ships.

-SMOKING AT WORK: Legislation on smoking at work is strict and punishing in the United Kingdom.
+HSE legislation on smoking at work is strict and can be punishing in the United Kingdom.
 Employers and employees need to understand the law for smoking in the workplace.